-The enclosed WHITE proxy card is solicited on behalf of the Board of Trustees, or the Board, of RLJ Lodging Trust, a Maryland real estate investment trust for use at the Annual Meeting of Shareholders, or the annual meeting, to be held on Thursday, May 24, 2018, at 9:00 a.m.
+The enclosed WHITE proxy card is solicited on behalf of the Board of Trustees, or the Board, of RLJ Lodging Trust, a Maryland real estate investment trust for use at the Annual Meeting of Shareholders, or the annual meeting, to be held on [], at [] a.m.
 Eastern Time, or at any adjournment or postponement thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Shareholders.
-The annual meeting will be held at the Bethesda Residence Inn, 7335 Wisconsin Ave, Bethesda, MD 20814.
+The annual meeting will be held at [].

-We are first mailing the Notice, this Proxy Statement, the enclosed WHITE proxy card and our 2017 Annual Report to Shareholders on or about April 23, 2018 to all shareholders entitled to vote at the annual meeting.
+We are first mailing the Notice, this Proxy Statement, the enclosed WHITE proxy card and our 2017 Annual Report to Shareholders on or about [] to all shareholders entitled to vote at the annual meeting.
 Our principal executive office is located at 3 Bethesda Metro Center, Suite 1000, Bethesda, Maryland 20814.
 Our website is www.rljlodgingtrust.com.
 We make our current and periodic reports that are filed with the Securities and Exchange Commission, or the SEC, available, free of charge, on our website as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.